-There will be $\underline{4}$ mid-term exams and a final exam (5 total exams).
+There will be $\underline{4}$ mid-term exams and a final exam ( $\underline{5}$ total exams).
 The final exam will be cumulative.
 The format for all exams will be multiple choice, true/false, and fill in the blank questions.
 IMPORTANT - students will be given a list of possible test questions several weeks before each exam.
 Some of the questions will be based on the lecture and some will be based on the readings from the textbook.
 It is recommended that students bring the lecture-based questions to class so that they can work on them during the lecture.
-Approximately 50-60 of the possible test questions will comprise each of the 4 mid-term exams.